Stars, Constellations and Celestial Bodies Class 3

 c) Although there are millions of stars in the sky, they appear as tiny specks of light because they are located very far away from Earth.

-d) Sun is also a star.
+d) The sun is also a star.

 Twinkling star in space